confluentinc/ksql/ksql-engine/src/test/resources/query-validation-tests/README.md

 ## Topology comparision
-These test also validate the generated topology matches the expected topology, i.e. a test will fail if the topology has changed from previouus runs.
+These test also validate the generated topology matches the expected topology, i.e. a test will fail if the topology has changed from previous runs.
 This is needed to detect potentially non-backwards compatible changes to the generated topology.

 The expected topology files, and the configuration used to generated them are found in